Sindarius Thornwell: ratiopharm Ulm (2021–2022)

 On November 11, 2021, Thornwell signed with ratiopharm Ulm of the German Basketball Bundesliga.

 Thornwell joined the Chicago Bulls for the 2022 NBA Summer League.

 Frutti Extra Bursaspor (2022)

 On October 19, 2022, Thornwell has signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).

 Zastal Zielona Góra (2024–2025)

 On August 23, 2024, Thornwell signed with Zastal Zielona Góra of the Polish Basketball League (PLK).
 On February 8, 2025, he parted ways with the team.

-Xinjiang Flying Tigers (2025–present)
+Xinjiang Flying Tigers (2025)

 On February 11, 2025, Thornwell joined the Xinjiang Flying Tigers of the Chinese Basketball Association.